A Buddy System Strategy for Air-Sharing Diving Emergencies

 Assume stress when air sharing

 That doesn’t presume that novice-to-intermediate scuba divers won’t get stressed or panicked by air depletion.
 It’s wise to assume that inexperienced divers will freak out if their air supply ceases unexpectedly.
 Stress management to air depletion is not something commonly taught in recreational scuba diving classes anymore.

 Whilst ‘dive professionals’ and technical divers receive some training in this respect, the greater majority of scuba divers can only develop calm out-of-air responses with significant time and experience.

-The buddy system is a core principle in nearly all recreational diving training.
-It is, supposedly, our first line of defence against potentially fatal accidents.
+The diving buddy system is a core principle in nearly all recreational diving training.
+It is, supposedly, our first line of defense against potentially fatal diving accidents.
 However, the system needs to be diligently applied if it is to be relied upon.

 The concept of the Open Water diver being qualified to dive “independently and without professional supervision; with a buddy of equal, or higher’ qualification” has ceased to exist in many diving locations around the world.
 It’s a sad state of affairs and it can lead to tragedy.

 Prevent the need for air sharing by proactive behavior

 With specific regard to out-of-air emergencies, the diving buddy system should primarily be viewed as a preventative safeguard.

 Accident prevention through the diving buddy system can never happen if basic situational awareness is not achieved.
 Every scuba diver has the capacity to check their own air during a dive.
 At this time, it is simple to also check/confirm the air of their dive buddy.